Theory of the correlated quantum Zeno effect in a monitored qubit dimer: The stochastic Gutzwiller ansatz

 The ansatz \eqref{gw_ansatz} allows to capture the build up of classical correlations between the left and right qubit induced by the monitoring dynamics and will neglect the quantum ones due to the fact that the state is always factorisable.
+Indeed, the factorized ansatz \eqref{gw_ansatz} cannot capture the entanglement between the two qubits.
+However, the state of the left/right qubit is affected by the stochastic dynamics of the right/left one, coupling the evolution of the local states.

 This approximation is well justified in our problem since clicks ($r = 1, 2, 3$, see Eq. \eqref{eq:dimer-povm}) collapse the system to factorised states.
 It is therefore reasonable to assume that the system will remain in the vicinity of a factorised state at all times.
 Only the no-click event ($r=0$) couples the two qubits, generating both classical and quantum correlation.
 The extent to which this approximation is justified quantitatively will be evaluated by comparing the approximate results to simulations of the full system dynamics for the quantities of interests.

 Very conveniently, in the Gutzwiller approximation the state of the system can be represented on two Bloch spheres, one for each qubit.
 In fact, for a suitable set of initial states such that $\bra{\psi(0)}\paulix_{\LR}\ket{\psi(0)}=0$, the dynamics of the system is confined to a section of the two spheres.
 Hence, one angle $\theta_{\LR}\in (-\pi, \pi)$ for each qubit is sufficient for describing the state that can be parametrized as $\ket{\psi_{\LR}} = \cos \frac{\theta_{\LR}}{2} \ket{0_{\LR}} + i \sin \frac{\theta_{\LR}}{2} \ket{1_{\LR}}$.
 Thus, the pair of variables $(\tl, \tr)$ fully determine the state of the dimer.